NedMace/cpp-cheatsheet/README.md

 - ✅ **Semi-functional Frontend**: A basic but working interface to manage your code snippets.
 - ✅ **Dynamic Content**: Add, delete, and view snippets with ease.

+## TBD

+- Hide Module ID on startup
+- UI changes to make it maybe like more than like 2 colors
+- Github link on the lower left actually links to this repo
+- IDE color implimentation that way the viewport looks cooler
+- Delete button red because, well... red

 ## Code Module Demo

 To see the app in action, visit the demo link below: